rpherbig/dr-scripts/README.md

 ## crossing-training-setup.lic
 This script sets up UserVars for use with crossing-training.lic.

+## events.lic
+This script is a helper which adds support for Events and Flags to make scripting easier and more robust.

 # Development - symlink on Windows
 See create_symlinks.bat.
 Change the _Source and _Destination variables.